 11. Google Hangouts

 Chances are that you already have a Gmail account, which makes Hangouts that much more convenient.
-It will import all your contacts so that you can easily chat with your contacts in groups or individually on a very clean app.
+It will import all your contacts so you can easily chat with your contacts in groups or individually easily.

 9. Facebook Messenger